TypeScript Style Guide

 To keep function readable and easily extensible for the future (adding/removing args), strive to have single object as the function arg, instead of multiple args.

-As exception this does not apply when having only one primitive single arg (e.g. simple functions isNumber(value), implementing currying etc.).
+As an exception this does not apply when having only one primitive single arg (e.g. simple functions isNumber(value), implementing currying etc.).

 // ❌ Avoid having multiple arguments